zonxa/seal/README.md

 We’re looking for community feedback on what other capabilities would make sense to add to Seal.
 Some options are:

-- Realize a Seal backend with a Multi-party computation (MPC) committee seamlessly, such that users could choose the MPC committee as one of the `t-out-of-n` backends for threshold encryption.
+- Realize a Seal backend with a Multi-party computation (MPC) committee.
 - Server-side encryption to allow decryption of the secret data by Seal backends, as an alternative to, or an extension of, client-side encryption.
 - Digital Right Management (DRM) to allow encryption and decryption on the client-side in a secure & trusted environment, similar to how popular streaming services like Netflix, Youtube, HBO etc. use the DRM technology.